 I remember well the surrealistic/expressionistic stage sets and the costumes that were designed by Weiss’s third Swedish wife, Gunilla Palmstierna.
 Le Marquis de Sade (here called simply Monsieur de Sade) is the director of the play within the play and to the dismay of Coulmier, the director of the insane asylum, things get quite out of hand at times in the revolutionary fervor of the inmates.
-“A profound meditation on the nature of revolution, on power and its abuses, means and ends, Marat/Sade is also great theater.”
-8
+“A profound meditation on the nature of revolution, on power and its abuses, means and ends, Marat/Sade is also great theater.
+(The complete review’ Review)

-Towards the end of 1966 we saw a second play by Peter Weiss, ‘The Investigation’ at the Ambassador Theatre, another remarkable theater performance, directed by Ulu Grosbard.
+Towards the end of 1966 we saw a second play by Peter Weiss, “The Investigation” at the Ambassador Theatre, another remarkable theater production, directed by Ulu Grosbard.
 This play is Weiss’s ruthless documentary drama of the Frankfurt Auschwitz trials, which he attended, a series of trials running from December 1963 to August 1965.
 Twenty-two mid-to-lower-level defendants were charged under German criminal law for their roles in the Auschwitz-Birkenau death and concentration camps.
-Weiss is using actual testimonies of survivors from the camps against their tormentors.
-‘The Investigation’ premiered in October 1965 on numerous stages in Germany, East and West, and in a Royal Shakespeare Company production at the Aldwych Theatre in London in November 1965.
+Weiss uses actual testimonies of survivors from the camps against their tormentors.”The Investigation” premiered in October 1965 on numerous stages in Germany, East and West, and in a Royal Shakespeare Company production at the Aldwych Theatre in London in November 1965.
 It opened at the Ambassador Theatre in New York City in October 1966.

-Later on, Allan and I saw quite a remarkable play by Tom Stoppard in the spring of 1968 – ‘Rosencrantz and Guildenstern are Dead’.
-It was performed at the Eugene O’Neill Theatre, and was directed by Derek Coldby – an absurdist takeoff on Hamlet, enacted by these two halfwits, who have extremely minor roles in Shakespeare’s Hamlet.
+Later on, we saw quite a remarkable play by Tom Stoppard in the spring of 1968 – “Rosencrantz and Guildenstern are Dead”.
+It was performed at the Eugene O’Neill Theatre, and was directed by Derek Coldby – an absurdist takeoff on Hamlet, enacted by these two halfwits, who have extremely minor roles in Shakespeare’s “Hamlet”.

 This second play is about young David who returns from the war in Vietnam as a blinded vet and how his return from the war creates a family upheaval because of the family members’ lack of understanding David’s emotional and physical scars from the war.
 They finally manage to come to terms with both.

 One day as we were working on ‘The Threepenny Opera’ I almost collided with Tony in passing through a door.
-To my great surprise it just hit me like lightning that he had a crush on me.
+To my great surprise I sensed electricity in the air, and it just hit me that he might have a crush on me.
 His drama teacher was far more beautiful than I was and here I was discovering that our great hero, Tony… Oh well, there are many things you don’t understand.

-There isn’t much follow-up on this episode, except that one day after Tony had graduated I was in downtown Mamaroneck for some reason when I ran into Tony.
+There isn’t much follow-up on this episode, except that one day after I had seen his play at ‘The Circle in the Square’, I was in downtown Mamaroneck for some reason when I ran into Tony.
 He suggested we go to a diner just next to where we were for a cup of coffee.
 We had a very nice chat.
 Regina was now married and she had left our school, so we were reminiscing about days of yore and theater.
 I said we had seen ‘Seven Days of Mourning’ and that I’d liked it very much.
 He said “Why didn’t you come backstage?
 It would have been very nice to talk to you.”
 I was groping for a reply and I probably came up with some half-truth or maybe even the truth.
 Tony did become a professional actor, but whether he became a celebrity I don’t know.